 Each day will consist of keynote presentations and concurrent workshops/presentations.
 We hope to provide opportunities for all time zones to have the opportunity to engage with the Congress.
 Details to follow.

-Online registrants will be able to attend all keynote presentations, online concurrent sessions, all networking sessions, and all online events offered during breaks.
-Online registrants will not be able to attend the in-person concurrent sessions taking place in Cork.
+Registrants will be able to attend all keynote presentations, online concurrent sessions, all networking sessions, and all online events offered during breaks.

-We hope you can join us, either in person or online.
+We hope you can join us.
 For any more information, please email us on [email protected]